Date of Success:

 I am a full-time working mother with three gorgeous kids, all at various stages of their life.
 Ever since I can remember I have been writing, even winning an award in the Sunday Telegraph at eight, for a poem about the dentist.
 As my life progressed my writing changed, and I found myself interested in writing murder mysteries for adults.

-Shortly after the birth of my son over 16 years ago, I started writing for children, and this is where I have settled since.
+Shortly after the birth of my son almost 20 years ago, I started writing for children, and this is where I have settled since.

 The joy of watching a child lose themselves in the adventure of the written word is too intoxicating to ever give up.